Ghostified/AI_Agent_Tech_With_Tim/README.md

 - Using a language model to answer queries.
 - Enforcing a structured output format.
 - Optionally calling tools in the future.
+## How It Works

+The assistant works by:
+- Using a language model to answer queries.
+- Enforcing a structured output format.
+- Optionally calling tools in the future.

 ![Sequence Diagrams](image-1.png)
 # Sequence Diagram